 |Substance||10 min average (mg/m³)||Daily average (mg/m³)|

-Figure 4 shows that the maximum half hourly and daily emissions were all within the limits as the chart displays each value as a percentage of the limits specified in the Environmental Permit.
-Therefore, each limit was 100% compliant during the contract year which can also be shown in the compliance summary in Table 8.
+Figure 5 shows that the maximum half hourly and daily emissions were all within the limits as the chart displays each value as a percentage of the limits specified in the Environmental Permit.
+Therefore, each limit was 100% compliant during the contract year which can also be shown in the compliance summary in table 8.

 |Total organic carbon||100%|

-Figure 5 shows the highest levels of dioxins and furans are at 19% of the limit.
-Figure 6 shows the levels of Cadmium and Thallium, Heavy metals, Mercury and Hydrogen Fluoride as a percentage of the limit and all levels are within the limits specified within the permit.
+Figure 5 shows the highest levels of dioxins and furans are at 9.80% of the limit.
+Figure 6 shows the levels of Cadmium and Thallium, Heavy metals, Mercury and Hydrogen Fluoride as a percentage of the limit and all levels are within the limits specified within the permit, all of them been below 10% of the limit.
 This data demonstrates that all the quarterly emission values are significantly less than the 100% limits specified in the Permit.